jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Ideally your user should not need to read the documentation or comments to use your contract.
 This won't always be the case, but hopefully your contract names are expressive enough that someone reading code that accesses your contract can understand it in how it's being used.
 Your documentation and comments won’t appear in client code that references your contract.
 Ideally, anyone reading the client code should not have to pause and look up your documentation or comments when encountering your contract elements when embedded within the production code to understand it.

 Without care, a contract tends to reflect what was implemented rather than what the client wants or needs.
 Contracts feel like an afterthought, and that’s one reason why so many of them are difficult to use.
-Worse yet they leak implementation details, known as a [Leaky Abstraction](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#leaky-abstraction).
+Worse yet they may leak implementation details, known as a [Leaky Abstraction](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#leaky-abstraction).

 Here are some elements of a good contract:
 * It is designed from the user’s point of view to support their intent.
 * Its elements form a cohesive whole.
 Add something, and it’s out of place.
 Remove something, and the remaining elements fall apart.
 * It observes the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), a principle stating that software should behave in a way users intuitively expect.
-That is, no surprises or astonishment when its actual behavior is understood.
+That is, no surprises or _astonishment_ when its actual behavior is understood.
 * It prefers Value Objects over Primitives:
     * [Primitive Obsession](https://sourcemaking.com/refactoring/smells/primitive-obsession)
     * [Value Object](https://en.wikipedia.org/wiki/Value_object)